Interceptor 650 launch in India has been delayed but we are now inching closer to their introduction. New spy pics have surfaced…

 |Interceptor 650 Launch|

-According to their original plan, initially they will serve the European market and once they start building as many bikes as they need to serve the domestic market they will launch them in India.
-They had targeted April 2018 for India but it appears that this launch deadline will slip.
-Launch of both these twins is expected to be delayed by a few months and they may come by mid of this year.
+According to their original plan, initially they were to serve the European market and once they start building as many bikes as they need for the domestic market they will launch them in India.
+They had targeted April 2018 for India but this launch deadline has slipped.

 RE – take your time, don’t hurry up on the products – we just do not want a Himalayan-like quality debacle!